DirectXMan12/yalpt/README.md

     $ run-lit.py -f markdown my-file.md

-By default, Markdown will drop into an interactive session after each code block, so that you can experiment around with the results of that block before continuing on.
+By default, YALPT will drop into an interactive session after each code block, so that you can experiment around with the results of that block before continuing on.
 To continue, simply enter two blank lines at the interactive session (press enter twice).
 If you wish to disable this, and only show an